Warning Systems and Shelters

 Visit the GIS website and click on the "siren coverage" link to view a map of the siren locations in Sedgwick County.

-- Identify a shelter location NOW; do not wait until severe weather is threatening.
+- Identify a shelter location in your business, home, or neighborhood NOW; do not wait until severe weather is threatening.

 - Those without an adequate shelter location in their home, and EVERYONE who lives in manufactured housing, will need to identify a location off-site where they will seek shelter from storms.